-We know that certain things are addictive, and once people become addicted, they cannot stop wanting those things.
-A smoker cannot stop wanting to have a cigarette, no matter how much logic tells them they should not.
-There are eating disorders where the balance of what a person wants in terms of food, becomes controlled by illogical impulses.
+For example, we know that certain things are addictive, and once people become addicted, they cannot stop wanting those things.
+A smoker cannot stop wanting to have a cigarette, no matter how much logic tells them they should not have a cigarette.
+Then there are eating disorders, where the balance of what a person wants in terms of food, becomes controlled by illogical impulses.
 There are even cults that can manipulate and alter, at least temporarily, the wants of their members.
-Aristotle apparently was so confident that environment could shape a person’s wants that he once said “Give me a child until he is 7 and I will show you the man”.
-There is the thought experiment that is the work “Clockwork Orange”.
+Aristotle apparently was so confident that environment could shape a person’s wants, that he once said “Give me a child until he is 7 and I will show you the man”.

-It is not just cults, the concept of rehabilitating prisoners through to psychological exposure therapy are designed around the concept of altering what a person wants in response to specific stimuli.
+It is not just cults that try brainwashing.
+The concept of rehabilitating prisoners through to psychological exposure therapy, are designed around the concept of altering what a person wants in response to specific stimuli.
 Can we stop the criminal wanting to offend?

-Then there is advertising, or “the influence industry” for a broader definition.
+Then there is advertising, or for a broader definition “the influence industry“.
 Many people are so invested in the belief that all decisions are their own choice that they will assert “advertising does not work on me”.
 It is certainly easy think that way.
 How can be believe that images of people having fun will make us choose to drink sugary carbonated drinks?
 Yet, not only do they keep running advertisements, sponsor keep paying.
 The even seem to believe advertising and targeted messages can change how we vote.
 But of course, buying carbonated drinks, and who we vote for, it is all our own free will.

 The US neuroscientist Sam Harris claims in a new book that free will is such a misleading illusion that we need to rethink our criminal justice system on the basis of discoveries coming from the neurological wards and MRI scans of the human brain in action.Guilty, but not responsible?